 Millbrook

 A quaint little spot just outside the heart of Millbrook on Route 44, Charlotte’s includes an eclectic mix of Mediterranean and American cuisine centered around seafood and prime cuts of meat.
-Parsnip, garlic, and acorn squash soup should warm you up, just like the crackling fire; if not, loaded mac and cheese or a rack of lamb should do the trick.
-In the summer, the outdoor seating overlooks a picturesque garden, but for the cold months, Charlotte’s has two fireplaces in the public dining areas (and another two are in the private banquet room), so whether you’re nursing a cocktail at the bar or savoring a three-course meal, the warmth of the fireplace is never far.
+Start with veggie soup to warm you up, just like the crackling fire; if not, Maryland crab cakes and loaded mac and cheese should do the trick.
+In the summer, the outdoor seating overlooks a picturesque garden, but for the cold months, Charlotte’s has two fireplaces in the public dining areas (and another two in the private banquet room), so whether you’re nursing a cocktail at the bar or savoring a three-course meal, the warmth of the fireplace is never far.

 Harvest on Hudson